coap-security/liboscore/doc/guides/light_integration_usage.md

 The general steps required of a server are, in that sequence:

-* Receive a message
+* Receive a request message
+* Resolve any preprocessing outside OSCORE (eg. reassemble a block-wise request, if supported)
-* Look whether it has a header
+* Identify its OSCORE header
-* Look up a context for it
+* Look up a context based on information from the header
-* Decrypt it
+* Decrypt the message
-* Read it
+* Read the message
-* Discard the received message (sequence boundary or not, depending on lower layers)
+* Discard the received message
 * Start composing a response message
-* Prepare encryption
+* Prepare encryption of the messge
 * Populate the message
 * Finish encryption
-* Send it
+* Send the message

+Two aspects of this sequence may vary depending on the underlying CoAP library:

+* Discard the received message befoer composing the response:

+  This is the most strict sequence that caters for CoAP libraries with only a single message buffer.
+  On less constrained devices, the response preparation can be started earlier, and both messages are available at the same time.

+* Prepare encryption before populating the message before populating:

+  This sequence is used in the common case when the underlying CoAP library expects options to be added sequentially, and the application puts in the options in ascending sequence.
+  When applications are allowed to enter options in arbitrary sequence (which is more common on platforms with dynamic allocations, as well as in CoAP libraries whose limited set and size of options comes pre-allocated in the message), the sequence is inverted: The message is populated first, then the encryption process is started, and then the pre-populated options are moved out of the message one by one and fed back the message, at which time it is decided where exactly the option is placed.
+  Alternatively, encryption can be delayed to serialization time for those cases.

 @FIXME This part of the documentation is incomplete.

+... link @ref oscore_protection

 Context creation and management
 -------------------------------